victor-uk/blogging-platform-api/README.md

 # Blogging Platform API

-A RESTful API for a blogging platform built with Node.js and Express.
+This is my first backend project, a RESTful API for a blogging platform built with Node.js and Express.

 ## Features